Root Canal Treatment

 Over 40 years ago, Dr. Herbert Schilder introduced a concept of cleaning and shaping root canals in a tapering shape and then filling that space three-dimensionally with gutta-percha, warmed in the canal and compacted vertically.
 This method became known at the Schilder Method.
 It was his contention that all the exits from the tooth were clinically significant and must be sealed with a maximum amount of gutta-percha and a minimum amount of sealer to obtain the highest success rate.

 Warm gutta-percha, vertically compacted has proved MOST effective in filling the canals of severely curved roots and roots with lateral canals, or with multiple exits.
-Both Drs.
-Michaelian studied under Dr. Schilder at Boston University School of Graduate Dentistry and have used this philosophy and technique for over 40 years of combined practice.
+Dr. Michaelian studied under Dr. Schilder at Boston University School of Graduate Dentistry and have used this philosophy and technique for over 40 years of combined practice.
 In fact all Doctors of Bay Area Endodontics perform the vertically compacted warm gutta-percha technique because it is the most effective technique to achieve an optimal outcome.

 If you are interested in seeing some of our work, please visit our Interesting Cases Section.